IBM-Cloud/terraform-provider-ibm/website/docs/d/iam_api_key.html.markdown

 In addition to the argument reference list, you can access the following attribute references after your data source is created.

 - `account_id` - (String) ID of the account that this API key authenticates for.
-- `apikey` - (String) The API key value.
-This property contains the API key value for the following cases: create an API key, update a service ID API key that stores the API key value as retrievable, or get a service ID API key that stores the API key value as retrievable.
-All other operations don't return the API key value.
-For example, all user API key related operations, except create, don't contain the API key value.
 - `apikey_id` - (String) The unique identifier of the `iam_api_key`.
 - `crn` - (String) Cloud Resource Name (CRN) of the item.
 For example Cloud Resource Name: `crn:v1:bluemix:public:iam-identity:us-south:a/myaccount::apikey:1234-9012-5678`.
 - `created_at` - (Timestamp) If set contains a date time string of the creation date in ISO format.